 You can preview your IELTS test results on the Test Taker Portal - 13 calendar days from the test date for paper-based tests and three to five days for computer delivered tests.

 IELTS results remain online for 28 days but should not be used as an official confirmation of your performance.

-We are not able to provide test results over the phone, by email or fax for security reasons.
+We are not able to provide test results over the phone or by email for security reasons.

-Our office is closed for public access, so your IELTS TRFs and Cambridge English certificates cannot be delivered to you face-to-face.
+Our office is closed for public access, so your IELTS TRFs cannot be delivered to you face-to-face.
 However, we will be able to despatch them to individual candidates or the school/institution through which you registered by post provided we receive an e-mail from you with your postal address.

 Receiving Organisations (ROs) that you listed when registering for IELTS will, in most cases, have access to your online results.
 We will notify ROs of any changes resulting from the Covid-19 restrictions.

 You will be sent a session timetable with all information required for the test day (venue, hour of arrival, time of test, etc.).
 If you do not receive any communication three days before the exam please contact your test centre immediately.

 You will also receive a message from the test centre outlining the safety measures and requirements for the test day.

 The health of our test takers and staff is our priority.